ridaeh/ridaeh/README.md

 PS: If you read this till this PS, it’s that I owe you a “Thanks for your time”!

+My first product was [Readivio!](https://readivio.com),  a tool to send articles & newsletters to Kindle.

 ![My Github Stats](https://github-readme-stats.vercel.app/api?username=ridaeh&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515)